amicuchu/NintendoClientsWiki/LAN-Protocol.md

 | 0x236 | 4 | [Validity flags](#validity-flags) |

 #### Validity flags
-These flags indicate which fields have a valid value set.
+These flags indicate which fields are compared against the active session to determine if there is a match.

 | Mask | Description |
 | --- | --- |